tstrijdhorst/capetown/README.md

 This is a small framework for writing keybase.io bots in PHP.

 # Usage
+* Clone this repo
 * Install the commands you want with composer
 * Add the FQN of the commandclass to `EnabledCommands.php`
 * **(If Necessary)** Copy the `name.env.dist` file from the plugin to `config/name.env` and fill in the required information
 * Run `app/run.php` and you are good to go!

+You can trigger the commands by sending a message to the bot prefixed with `@botname <commandname> (param1 param2 param3 ...)`.

 ## Architecture